yazz/VisualJS/README.md

 After around a year of development of AppShare against relational databases (NemCV used Postgres), Zubair met Peter Neubauer from Neo4j when he came to do a talk about Neo4j at MatchingHeads, a Danish startup organisation (http://www.meetup.com/copenhagen-it-people/events/127072702/).
 Zubair realised that Neo4j could make developing web applications simpler as it allows schema-less development using a powerful SQL like language called Cypher.
 So first class support for Neo4j was built into AppShare.

 In early 2014 Zubair listened to a Javascript Jabber postcast with Pete Hunt of Facebook, and learnt about Facebook React and how Facebook used it for building reactive UIs.
 Then he discovered a ClojureScript library called Om, made by David Nolen (https://github.com/swannodette/om) which provided a Clojurescript wrapper on top of Facebook React.
-He wanted to use React/Om in AppShare, but this meant that previous AppShare applications such as NemCV would have to be totally rewritten, as the old Coils used imperative UI libraries like Domina.
+He wanted to use React/Om in AppShare, but this meant that previous AppShare applications such as NemCV would have to be totally rewritten, as the old AppShare used imperative UI libraries like Domina.
 Zubair decided that a reactive front end would be worth it and all new AppShare webapps would be built using React/Om.

 However, there was still something missing, and this piece of the puzzle fell into place when Zubair's business partner in NemCV, Franco Soldera introduced Zubair to Meteor, a realtime Javascript framework which had both Reactive capabilities and also excellent databinding capabilities.
 In Zubair's opinion Meteor is the best full stack Javascript framework that he had seen (and yes, Zubair had seen Derby, Angular, Ember, Knockout and many others).
 The reason he loved Meteor was not just because of its features such as a Reactive front end and data-binding, but also because Meteor is opinionated (like Ruby on Rails), which solves the problem of having to continually choose which Javascript libraries to use, thereby saving alot of wasted time experimenting with different Javascript libraries and glueing them together.